International Practical Shooting Confederation: Handgun

 In handgun, there is currently one division for optical sights and four divisions for iron sights.
-The minimum caliber is 9×19 mm for all handgun divisions.
+The minimum caliber is 9×19mm for all handgun divisions.
 During the competition the handgun must be worn in a holster securely attached to the competitor's belt.
 The holster needs to cover the trigger guard, the heel of the gun needs to be above the top of the belt and the belt has to be attached through at least three belt loops.
 Men must wear the holster, magazine holders, etc. in the belt at waist level, while female competitors may choose to wear their equipment either at hip or waist level.
 During the competition the position of the holster, magazine holders etc. can not be moved or adjusted from stage to stage.
 For all divisions except Open and Revolver the foremost portion of the handgun and all magazines must be placed behind the hip bone.
 Race holsters are permitted in all divisions.